All Collections

 The terminal screen showing how to enter the password to connect to VPS via SSH

-• For security purposes, the password won't be displayed even as •••••, but data is still inserted.
-Don't worry about not seeing symbols.
-Just insert the password and press Enter
+• For security reasons, the password will not be visible, not even as •••••, but your data will still be entered.
+Don't worry if you don't see any symbols, simply enter the password and press Enter.

-• Password can be copied and pasted with the right-click of a computer mouse.
-In Windows, it inserts the password immediately.
-In Linux, it opens a menu with actions.
+• You can copy and paste the password by right-clicking using a computer mouse.
+In Windows, this action immediately inserts the password.
+In Linux, it will open a menu

 If the password is correct, you will now be successfully connected to the server.
-For a CentOS 7 64bit with CyberPanel, a default response from the server will look like this:
+For example, it will look like this:

 The terminal screen showing the welcome message after a successful connection to the server